 3. Hold High Expectations

-- Hold the highest standards.
+- Hold students to the highest standards.

 - Build students’ confidence and teach them to believe in themselves.